-It's not complete, but it's coming.
-To find Western titles that don't cover your boobs and muscles, you should go to one of the increasingly scarce comic book stores.
-Schatz's solution is to turn the single-issue comic into an anthological number of several hundred pages and containing several stories supported by popular characters.
-Only one company, Diamond, founded in 1982, distributed almost all the comics from publishers large and small to retail stores across the country in what became known as the “direct market system”.
+To find Western titles that don't feature overly muscular characters, you'll need to visit one of the increasingly scarce comic book stores.
+Another suggestion is to turn the single-issue comic into an anthological number of several hundred pages and containing several stories supported by popular characters.
+The comic book industry has been heavily reliant on Diamond, a company founded in 1982 which distributed almost all comics from publishers large and small to retail stores across the country.
+This became known as the “direct market system”.